trympet/lockdown-browser-bypass-macos/README.md

 ## Usage
 1. Start Helium
 2. Start the script: `python3 ~/Documents/lockdown-browser-bypass/lockdown-bypass.py`
-3. Click a valid lockdown browser URI to start the lockdown browser session within 10 secs.
+3. Within 10 seconds of starting the script, click a valid lockdown browser URL to start the lockdown browser session.
 You can use [this site](https://webassign.com/instructors/features/secure-testing/lockdown-browser/) to test it out